 The Fund Name should be something that librarians will understand

 Amount should be entered with only numbers and decimals, no other characters

 You can choose to assign this fund to a librarian.
 Doing so will make it so that only that librarian can make changes to the Fund

 Choose which library will be using this fund

-You can restrict who can order from this fund by choosing either the 'owner', 'owner and users' or 'owner, users and library' from the 'Restrict access to' menu
+You can restrict who can order from this fund by choosing either the owner or the library from the 'Restrict access to' menu

 Notes are simply for any descriptive notes you might want to add so that librarians know when to use this fund